Mario Alexandre · March 26, 2026 · sinc-llm structured-prompts prompt-engineering

 FORMAT

 How the output should look.
-Code diff, bullet list, prose explanation, JSON, step-by-step plan.
-Without it: the model picks a format based on what it thinks is most helpful.
+A code diff, a bullet list, a prose explanation, JSON, a step-by-step plan.
+Without it, the model picks a format on its own.
 It is often wrong.
-"I wanted a diff, not a 500-word essay."
+You end up with a 500-word essay when you wanted a diff.

 26.3%